philipfabianek/cuda-gemm-from-scratch/README.md

 # CUDA GEMM From Scratch

-This repository contains several implementations of a general matrix multiplication (GEMM) kernel in CUDA, supporting both single-precision (FP32) and bfloat16 (BF16) operations.
+This repository contains several implementations of a general matrix multiplication (GEMM) kernel in CUDA, supporting both single-precision (FP32) and half-precision (FP16) operations.
 It starts with a slow naive kernel and applies several optimizations to approach and surpass (at least on my GPU) the performance of NVIDIA's cuBLAS library.

 The project is heavily inspired by [this blog post](https://siboehm.com/articles/22/CUDA-MMM) written by [Simon Boehm](https://siboehm.com/).
 Compared to the blog post, I focused more on [analysis-driven optimizations](https://developer.nvidia.com/blog/analysis-driven-optimization-preparing-for-analysis-with-nvidia-nsight-compute-part-1/) and profiling with Nsight Compute.

 ## Hardware Requirements

-This project supports bfloat16 precision to leverage tensor cores.
+This project supports mixed precision to leverage tensor cores.
 This requires a compatible GPU with compute capability 8.0 or higher.
-The code will check your GPU at runtime and produce an error if you attempt to use `--precision bf16` on incompatible hardware.
+The code will check your GPU at runtime and produce an error if you attempt to use `--precision fp16` on incompatible hardware.
 All fp32 kernels should run on older architectures.

 ## Building the Project